sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/postgres.md

 ----

 ### Using restricted permissions for pgsql (frontend DB)

+> NOTE: For AWS RDS, refer to the note from this [section](#postgres-permissions-and-database-migrations).

 Sourcegraph requires some initial setup that requires `SUPERUSER` permissions.
 A database administrator needs to perform the necessary actions on behalf of Sourcegraph migrations as `SUPERUSER`.